 - Few healthcare professionals have expertise in caring for the frail elderly.

-- Poor system integration causes poor outcomes for frail people.
+- Poor system integration causes poor outcomes for older adults living with frailty.

 “Without evidence, aggressive and expensive technologies are often overused without improvement in outcomes, causing undue suffering to patients, undue distress to their families, caregivers and health care practitioners, and wasted health care resources.”